vvr-rao/Star-Chart/README.md

 ## Current State:
-I have been able to create a queryable database using AWS Athena, am able to query it using Lambda and provide external access via the API Gateway.
-Troubleshooting and adding functionality.
+I have been able to create a queryable database using AWS Athena, am able to query it using Lambda and provide external access via the API Gateway and a static webpage (hosted on S3).
+Cleaning up and adding bells and whistles

 ## Explanation of files: